 - In the next screen, select your preferred replication policy.
 For this scenario, we will choose the Mirror policy which is sufficient for the purposes of disaster recovery.

-- In the “Schedule” window, choose a replication schedule based from the available options listed.
+- In the “Schedule” window, choose a replication schedule based on the available options listed.
 This will define the data Recovery Point Objective (RPO) of your DR solution.
+For the purpose of this illustration, we will select the hourly option.

 - Review the configuration, tick the “I understand…” box to approve, and click on “GO” to start the replication process.

-- On successful setup, you will see a message as follows stating that replication has started.
-Note the replication direction indicated between the on-premises NetApp ONTAP and Cloud Volumes ONTAP with an arrow.
+- On successful setup, you will see the below view on your Cloud Manager Canvas showing the newly started replication between on-premises ONTAP solution and Cloud Volumes ONTAP instance.
+Note the replication direction indicated between the on-premises ONTAP and Cloud Volumes ONTAP with an arrow.

 Monitor and Manage the Replication Relationship